OcelotBabou/Quartz/content/2-The World/Regions/Paloto Swamplands.md

 Despite their societal advancements and vibrant community life, Ratfolk often face prejudice from other races, who view them with a mix of fear and disdain.
 This has shaped a unique aspect of Ratfolk culture—a strong sense of unity and resilience.
 They draw strength from their shared heritage and common purpose, creating a community that is tightly knit and highly cooperative.

-Outside of the Ratfolk, the Paloto Swamplands, are a wild place, largely devoid of any significant cultural practices or established societies.
+Outside of the Ratfolk the Paloto Swamplands are a wild place largely devoid of any significant cultural practices or established societies.

 ### 7. **Military**